Online M.A. (Biblical and Theological Studies)

 Gain Access to an Extensive Online Library

 The Online M.A.
 (Biblical and Theological Studies) is an academic degree program, and carries the expectation that students will engage in high-level research.
-Along with the hard copy and digital library collections on each campus, we make a wide variety of online research resources available to our students, including:
+Along with the print library collections on each campus, we make a wide variety of online research resources available to our students.

 Personal Computer Standards